-Once you send your credit report dispute, the credit bureau has 30-45 days to do an investigation and send a letter alerting you to the result of the investigation.
+Once you send your credit report dispute, the credit bureau typically has 30-45 days to do an investigation and send a letter alerting you to the result of the investigation.
 If your dispute results in a change to your credit report, you'll automatically receive a free copy of your updated credit report.
-In any event, the bureau will send a letter telling you the results of their investigation.
+Otherwise, the bureau will send a letter telling you why your dispute was rejected.